meetoseh/backend/docs/redis/keys.md

     user has started a journey within the daily event with the given uid, and goes to '0' or nothing if they have not.
 This is used [here](../../daily_events/lib/has_started_one.py)

+-   `journeys:external:cache_lock:{uid}` goes to the string '1' if the
+    daily event with the given uid at the level indicated is currently being filled in by one of the instances.
+This is used [here](../../journeys/lib/read_one_external.py) and has a similar purpose
+    to load shedding, where we don't want a cache eviction to suddenly cause a huge load spike downstream of the cache, which would then cause downstream errors that prevent the cache from being filled in, causing more errors, etc.

 ### Stats namespace

 These are regular keys which are primarily for statistics, i.e., internal purposes,